Master's Degree Program

 4. Proof of language skills in English at level C1 of the Common European Framework of Reference for Languages (CEFR).
 The following apply as proof:

-• Transcript of Records/Diploma Supplement of at least two years of studies completed at a university in an EU/EEA member state, Switzerland, the United Kingdom of Great Britain and Northern Ireland, the USA, Australia, New Zealand or Canada (or alternatively before graduation, see point 3)
+• Transcript of Records/Diploma Supplement of at least two years of studies completed at a university in an EU/EEA member state, Switzerland, the United Kingdom of Great Britain and Northern Ireland, the USA, Australia, New Zealand or Canada (or alternatively before graduation, see point 3) – No additional certificate for proof of language skills in English necessary.

 • English certificate (not older than 3 years), e.g.: